salzani/salzani/README.md

 •  Machine Learning Engineer at Instituto de pesquisas Eldorado

-•  Deep Learning researcher & AI enthusiast
+•  AI researcher and enthusiast

 • Researching computer vision and ADAS, while also working with generative AI for mobile solutions.